brycewray/hugo-site/content/privacy/_index.md

 When I learned that the use of [Google Fonts](https://fonts.google.com) *served from* Google transmit a visitor's apparently **not** anonymized IP address[^Issue1495] to Google, I quit using this product (and suggesting to others that they use it) and, instead, served from my own site any typefaces that aren't part of the so-called "[system font stack](/posts/2018/10/web-typography-part-2)."

 [^Issue1495]: For the discussion that convinced me to go this route after my initial skepticism about its necessity, see the Google Fonts GitHub issue, "[GDPR compliance](https://github.com/google/fonts/issues/1495)" (known by many simply by its number, 1495).

+Please note that the Talkyard commenting platform by default uses Google Fonts; while we have made settings changes that prevent their being used, Talkyard still downloads Google-served CSS that normally accompanies them and, in the developer's opinion, does transmit the user's IP address to Google.
+Talkyard is working on an option to allow site administrators to disable Google Fonts and, when that's available, we will implement it.

 ### Embedded videos